platframe/platframe/README.md

 - [Contributing](#contributing)

 ## Overview
-Platframe is a structured and modular frontend framework suitable for both single and multi-page applications.
+Platframe is a structured and modular frontend development platform suitable for building both multi (MPA) and single page applications (SPA) that are backend agnostic.

 ### Purpose
 To provide a sound development platform with constructs that enhance developer efficiency and tooling that supports the frontend workflow.